-Academy funding for research projects (Academy Projects, targeted projects and Academy Programme projects) is primarily intended for the salaries of full-time researchers working on the projects and for other research costs.
+Academy funding for research projects (Academy Projects, Targeted Projects and Academy Programme Projects) is primarily intended for the salaries of full-time researchers working on the projects and for other research costs.

 The salary costs must not be significant in relation to the project’s total costs.
 For example, a four-year research project must not include more than six months of the PI’s effective working hours.
 This is equivalent to approximately 1.5 months a year.

-If the PI does not have an employment relationship with, for example, a university or research institute, they must give an account of how their salary will be covered during the funding period.
-Applicants must describe this at the application stage.
-Retired researchers can be granted funding on the same grounds as other researchers.
+If the PI does not have an employment relationship with, for example, a university or research institute, they must explain how their salary will be covered during the funding period on the tab ‘Salary of principal investigator’ in the online services.